karatelb5/rl_snake/README.md

 #  PPO Snake

 This repository implements a Snake agent trained with Proximal Policy Optimization (PPO) using a 16-dimensional observation space.
-The trained policy is exported as pure JSON and runs entirely in the browser.
+The trained policy is exported as JSON and runs in the browser.
 👉 [Open Demo](https://karatelb5.github.io/rl_snake/)

 ###  Observation Space